0tso/chatting-platform/README.md

 ### a web platform for direct one-on-one chatting

-## Core functionality
+## Core functionality and implementation status
-* Registering and logging into the service with a username & password combination
+- [x] Registering and logging into the service with a username & password combination
-* Finding and opening a chat with other users by searching their usernames
+- [x] Finding and opening a chat with other users by searching their usernames
+- [] Viewing a list of the users you've searched and chatted with previously
-* Real-time chat conversations with:
+- [] Real-time chat conversations with:
-	* A saved chat history
+	- [] A saved chat history
-	* The possibility to delete and edit previous messages
+	- [] The possibility to delete and edit previous messages
-	* Dynamically changing user status markers such as "online", "writing a message", "offline"
+	- [] Dynamically changing user status markers such as "online", "writing a message", "offline"

-* Viewing a list of the users you've searched and chatted with previously
+### Potential future functionality
+- [] Group chats with multiple people and a custom name

 ## Installation